destinygg/destinypositions/docs/about.md

 This problem has only gotten worse over time.
 I have been streaming for over 10 years, and I feel like a good chunk of people out there may have unfavorable positions of me based on positions that I don't actually hold.
 And in a lot of my conversations, it is exhausting to have to constantly clarify that the things that other people have said about me are not true.

-Let's fix that - my actual positions are laid out on this website.
-If you see someone online misrepresenting (e.g. "Destiny believes in X"), feel free to link them to the specific subsection of this website that clarifies my real position.
+Let's fix that.
+My actual positions are laid out on this website.
+If you see someone online misrepresenting me (e.g. "Destiny believes in X"), feel free to link them to the specific subsection of this website that clarifies my real position.